freeseek/mocha/wdl/README.md

 * To minimize memory load on Cromwell, computed gender and call rate maps are passed to tasks **vcf_qc** and **vcf_mocha** as files rather than WDL maps, and similarly sample IDs are passed to tasks **vcf_merge** as a file rather than WDL arrays.
 However, since Cromwell on Terra is unable to serialize files, these objects are serialized with dedicated tasks whose input and output can be monitored during the running of the pipeline
 * As Cromwell v52 does not accept optional output in tasks dispatched to Google Cloud, we have to **touch** optional output files in tasks **cel2affy** and **vcf_split**
 * As Cromwell v52 does not delocalize on Google Cloud list of output files whose names are determined during runtime, we use the trick of delocalizing a **Directory** for tasks **idat2gtc**, **cel2affy**, **vcf_scatter**, and **vcf_split**
+* Terra does not allow scatters with width larger than 35,000 (although Cromwell by default allows width up to 1,000,000), so to allow cohorts with more than 35,000 samples to be able to run on Terra we avoid scattering over each sample in the cohort
 * As estimating the sizes of a large array of files is extremely time consuming in Google Cloud, causing tasks to spend a long time in PreparingJob state before starting to localize the files, for array of IDAT, GTC, CEL, and CHP files we estimate the size of the first file in an array and assume all the other files have similar sizes
 * As the Terra job manager crashes if too much metadata is transferred between the workflow and the tasks, we try to transfer metadata to tasks through files wherever possible
 * To avoid SIGPIPE error 141 when piping a stream to the UNIX command `head`, we use the `|| if [[ $? -eq 141 ]]; then true; else exit $?; fi` trick